elugens/hello-javascript/docs/browser-related-questions/browser-document/attributes-properties.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> No, DOM properties are not always strings because they have property types.
+They can be different types like boolean, object, or function, depending on the property.
+For instance, "classList" is an object, "disabled" is a boolean.
 For instance, the input.checked property (for checkboxes) is a Boolean (either checked or not checked).
 There are other examples.
 The style attribute is a string, but the style property is an object.
 Most properties are strings, however.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />